Home <

 participants, all meeting participants have the responsibility of gently

 guiding the meeting back to the substantive agenda items.
-This should not be

-is being used deliberately as a coaching or teaching tool.
-As a rule,
+*Note: Not all storytelling is bad; storytelling can be very useful if it is being used deliberately as a mentoring or teaching tool.

 Golden Rule #5: Don't hold unnecessary meetings.